Running

 Runs a file once in the current flow.

-: The path to the file to run (type: VAR).
+file: The path to the file to run (type: VAR).

 This example runs the code in "/init.steps" once.